willangley/PreviewInMarked/README.md

 # PreviewInMarked

 > :warning: This is pre-alpha software!
-I'm sharing this early so I can [get
+It has seen a few hours of use, tops;
-> help][problem-161844] with it.
+> expect a bumpy ride if you install it now.

 ![screenshot](docs/screenshot.png)